adalei1801/blog/_posts/2024-10-21-one-for-the-bug.md

 On the left of your screen, you will see the variables in your code.
 These will change as the program progresses.

 <img src="/blog/images/var_panel.png" alt="Variable panel in VSC" width=500px>
+<p style="font-size: 12px">Visual Studio Code variable panel.
+Shows variables in the program and how they change as the program runs.</p>

 These are the essential tools to my debugging experience, but there are other areas of Visual Studio Code debugging to explore.